vanderdavidcar/evolution/README.md

 # Exercises:

 4 - Collect information for devices with Status = Active, Tenant = NOC in Netbox Doing a loop to find Status = Active, Tenant = NOC in Netbox
-  Using code collect_status.py
+  Using files collect_status.py

+5 - Information to collect: software version Custom field to update: "sw_version" Assume network device list would contain Cisco Catalyst IOS
+  Using files update_nxos_custfields.py, update_ios_custfields.py and update_iosxr_custfields.py

 #  # Note:

-Using code collect_status.pyI n eed more concepts about class and functions to create pytest file to works properly.
+I need more concepts about class and functions to create pytest file to works properly.
 So the files start with test_* name doesn't work from pytest.